2.0

 Conslusions (or Hypotheses)

 The next value paradigm in the content business is going to be about embedding “intelligent findability” into the content layer, by using a semantic CMS (like Semantic MediaWiki, that enables domain experts to build informal ontologies [or semantic annotations] on top of the information) and by adding inferencing capabilities to existing search engines.
 I know this represents less than the full vision for Web 3.0 as I’ve outlined in the Wikipedia 3.0 and Web 3.0 articles but it’s a quantum leap above and beyond the level of intelligence that exists today within the content layer.
-Also, semantic CMS can be part of P2P Semantic Web Inference Engine applications that would push central search model’s like Google’s a step closer to being a “utility” like transport, unless Google builds their own AI, which would then have to compete with the people’s P2P version (see: P2P 3.0: The People’s Google and Get Your DBin.)
+Also, semantic CMS can be part of P2P Semantic Web Inference Engine applications that would push central search model’s like Google’s a step closer to being a “utility” like transport, unless Google builds their own AI, which would ultimately have to compete with P2P semantic search engines (see: P2P 3.0: The People’s Google and Get Your DBin.)

 In other words, “intelligent findability” NOT content in itself will be King in Web 3.0.